 On the water there are no marked traffic lanes, no traffic signs or lights, and boats have no turn signals.
-The boat operator must keep her or his attention focused not only on what's ahead but what's on the left, right and behind the boat.
+The boat operator must keep his or her attention focused not only on what's ahead but what's on the left, right and behind the boat.